Carina-P/ms3-best-books/README.md

 capability to those with administator privleges.

 ### Structure Plane
-- The site starts with the homepage: "Books", where you can search and find books.
+The site starts with the homepage:  where you can search and find books.
-- From navbar you can choose to Register, Log In/Log Out and Manage Categories, depending on your authorities.
+- From navbar you can choose to got to homepage by clicking the Brand-image, Register, Log In, Log Out, see 10-top books, see best books for category group, search for book, add book and Manage Category groups, all depending on your authorities.
-- From "Books" you reach:
+- In Home page you can:
-    - "Book Details/ Manage Book" with more details about book.
-Here user also can add opinion about book and manage user own opinions.
-User can edit and remove if it is users "own" book.
-If user deletes book: all opinions is also deleted.
-When book is removed, user is redirected to homepage.
+    - search for books either:
+        - in 10-top list
+            - from this list you reach Book details and/or add opinion.
+        - in best in category
+            - the result is presented in search result page
+        - by giving title or author
+            - the result is presented in search result page
     - "Add Book": User search with title or author and gets suggestions from system that user choose between.
 After adding a book user is moved to "Book details/Manage Book" page.
+- In search result page:
-    - Result from book search.
-User can choose a book from search-result and being redirected to "Book details/Manage Book".
+    - You can choose a book and go to Book details or Add opinion
+- In Book Details page:
+    - You can:
+        - Delete book
+        - Add opinion
+        - Change or delete opinion

 - "Register", "Log In" and "Manage Categories" has separate pages.